Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • sudden coronary death (primary cardiac arrest).

 Myocardial infarction is a very common complication of acute cardiac ischemia.
-The reason for its occurrence lies in the blockage of one of the cardiac arteries by the formed plaque.
-The heart attack is large-focal and small-focal.
+The reason for its occurrence is the blockage of one of the heart arteries by the resulting plaque.
+Infarction can be large-focal or small-focal.

 • Sharp pain on the left behind the sternum, radiating to the left side of the body (arm, shoulder blade, lower jaw).
-It occurs suddenly or increases rapidly in a short period of time.
-Within half an hour from the moment of the attack, in the absence of medical care, the pain intensifies.
+Occurs suddenly or grows rapidly in a short period of time.
+Within half an hour from the moment of the attack, in the absence of medical assistance, the pain intensifies.

 • Severe shortness of breath.
-When you try to take a deep breath, soreness increases behind the sternum, which prevents the patient from breathing normally.
-Lack of oxygen is noticeably manifested, suffocation may occur.
+When trying to take a deep breath, the pain behind the sternum intensifies, which prevents the patient from breathing normally.
+There is a noticeable lack of oxygen, and suffocation may occur.

-• Taking nitroglycerin for a heart attack does not eliminate pain due to a serious violation of the viability of cardiomyocytes (myocardial cells responsible for the contractile ability of the heart).
+• Taking nitroglycerin during a heart attack does not eliminate pain due to a serious violation of the viability of cardiomyocytes (myocardial cells responsible for the contractility of the heart).

 Acute complications

-Another of the most severe manifestations of the acute form of coronary heart disease is cardiogenic shock.
+Another of the severe manifestations acute form coronary heart disease – cardiogenic shock.
 Its signs:

 • extremely weak pulse;